 Reporting

 The landing position shall be communicated to the Command Center or Event Director as soon as possible, normally within one (1) hour.
 In any case the Command Center must be informed before any public announcement from the pilot or the crew (e.g. via social media).

+The message to the Command Center must include a note, if the balloon was moored/moved after landing.

 Communication, Complaints and protests